How do land values affect your land tax?

-The Valuer General supplies land values to Revenue NSW each year.
-Revenue NSW uses an average of land values over three years to determine the tax liability for NSW landholders on 31 December each year.
+On 31 December each year, it uses an average of land values over three years to determine how much tax NSW landholders must pay.